 The city and state where you work plays a big part in what you could earn due in large part to the cost of living.
 Unsurprisingly, states on the West and East coasts report some of the highest salaries.

-Use the widget below to find the annual salary for the state in which you plan to work, and see how dietitian careers stack up to other related health and wellness careers.
+Use the widget below to find the annual salary for the state in which you plan to work, and see how dietitian careers stack up.